open-horizon-services/service-liquid-prep/README.md

 The Liquid Prep App, developed with the [Angular](https://angular.io/) web framework, retrieves weather and crop data from the [Liquid Prep Backend](https://github.com/Liquid-Prep/LiquidPrep-Backend) service and soil moisture data from the [Liquid Prep Hardware](https://github.com/Liquid-Prep/LiquidPrep-Hardware).
 After analyzing the weather, crop, and soil moisture data, the app computes and provides water advice for the selected crop.

 The goal of Service Liquid Prep is to integrate the Liquid Prep App with Open Horizon by creating an Express server backend and using Dockerfiles for the supported platforms.
 This enables containerization of the Liquid Prep App as a service for edge computing, offering benefits such as improved resilience, security, sensors management, flexibility, and local storage.

+The integration with Open Horizon will also enrich the Liquid Prep App with additional features and allow it to perform certain tasks in real-time, even when it is offline.
+For example, visual inspections, analytics, and inferencing can be performed with machine learning on the edge device itself.

 ## Table of Contents